Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 Wu the man in the moon

 In yet another version, Wu found a teacher in the mountains in his quest for immortality.
 When his teacher taught him to heal, he gave up after three days.
-When he was taught to play Chinese chess, he gave up after two days.
-When he was taught the method of eternal life, he gave up after a day.
-His teacher then sent him to the Moon to chop down the tree.

 In Chinese sources the tree is given the name guì 桂, which originally referred to both the sweet osmanthus and the cassia 肉桂, “meat guì” tree.
 The shadows on the Moon are said to be created by the growing tree.

-Can you see the man in the moon?
-Different patterns identified in the appearance of the Near side of the Moon, show the Man in the Moon – Wu Gang 吴刚 –, based on pareidolic interpretations.
+They show the Man in the Moon – Wu Gang 吴刚 –, based on pareidolic interpretations.

 Ethnobotany: The Osmanthus Gui Hua Gao 桂花糕